Change request

 The Severity field must contain a value

 Why are you creating the change request?
 How significant is the change likely to be?
-Select an appropriate value for this field to ensure that the appropriate "change control" team can be assigned to review the business case for the requirements.
+Select an appropriate value for this field to ensure that the appropriate change control team can be assigned to review the business case for the requirements.

 User $1$ is not a Change Manager – see user parameter CCMCHGMAN

-User $1$ is not a PlannerEach change request needs to have a nominated project manager or planner in the Planner field.
-A planner is an active Sage X3 user who has been approved for involvement in your company's CCM process.
-Their "planner" approval CCMPLANNER–Planner parameter (TC chapter, CCM group) is set to Yes.
-One "planner" user should be nominated as the default planner for all new requirements.
-You define the default planner by adding their Sage X3 user code to the folder level CCMPLADEF–Default planner parameter (TC chapter, CCM group), but only after their user parameter has been set.
+Each change request needs to have a nominated project manager or planner in the Planner field.
+A planner is an active Sage X3 user that is approved for involvement in your company's CCM process.
+Their planner approval CCMPLANNER–Planner parameter (TC chapter, CCM group) is set to Yes.
+One planner user should be nominated as the default planner for all new requirements.
+You define the default planner by adding their Sage X3 user code to the folder level CCMPLADEF–Default planner parameter (TC chapter, CCM group), but only after their user parameter is set.

-User $1$ is not a valid useror
+User $1$ is not a valid user

 User $1$ is not an Approver for Change Requests